Get all the latest data for Tehran

 Which neighborhoods will see the highest price growth in Tehran in 2026?

-As of early 2026, the neighborhoods expected to see the highest price growth in Tehran are Poonak and Shahrak-e Gharb edges in District 5, the Chitgar lake corridor in District 22, and select central streets in Yousef Abad and Sohrevardi where scarcity and access command premiums.
+As of early 2026, the neighborhoods expected to see the highest property price growth in Tehran in 2026 are Poonak, Jannat Abad, and Sattarkhan in the west (District 5), the Chitgar and lakefront corridor in District 22, and Tehranpars and Hakimiyeh in the east (District 4), all fueled by demand from buyers priced out of the ultra-premium north.

 What property types will appreciate the most in Tehran in 2026?